By Mayo Clinic Staff

-One of the first options for treatment involves using prescription-strength antiperspirants on the affected areas.
+Hyperhidrosis treatment usually involves prescription-strength antiperspirants on the affected areas.
+Rarely, an underlying cause may be found and treated.
+For persistent hyperhidrosis, you may need to try different medications or other therapies.
 In severe cases, your doctor may suggest surgery either to remove the sweat glands or to disconnect the nerves responsible for the overproduction of sweat.

 Most people sweat when they exercise or exert themselves, are in a hot environment, or are nervous, anxious or under stress.
 The excessive sweating experienced with hyperhidrosis far exceeds such normal sweating.

 The type of hyperhidrosis that usually affects the hands, feet, underarms or face causes at least one episode a week, during waking hours.
 And the sweating usually occurs on both sides of the body.

 When to see a doctor